 Page 1 of 2

 The Monty Hall problem is an exercise in probability theory that even experts get wrong.
 It seems to be subtle and even paradoxical, but when you notice exactly what is going on it becomes obvious.
-Read this article and I guarantee you will understand the the Monty Hall problem and recognise when it occurs in other settings.
+Read this article and I guarantee you will understand the Monty Hall problem and recognize when it occurs in other settings.

 Setting the scene